 So we know that while the company isn’t totally shitty, there are definitely some smelly, wet, brown streaky things running up and down their customer focus and customer service britches.
 How about in the product itself?
 Is there, to use a bit of an aged corporate tag line, any evil lurking in their plumbing?
 Who knows?
 Adee do.

 The scope wasn’t totally hopeless out of the gate.
 It has some nice bits.
 The turrets are huge and nicely tactile which very distinct clicks and an easy to read knob.
 Click values were repeatable and accurate for elevation and windage.
 The sunshade that’s included is of a useful length.
 The thing weighs like it should if it were high quality (that’s usually an indicator, not this time).
 The zero-stop was cleverly simple and super easy to deal with.
-The pinch screw type caps will never be on my list of good decisions though but they worked just fine.
+The pinch screw type caps will never be on my list of good decisions but they worked just fine.

 The bubble level is probably the cheapest unit they could find and mine came with it’s screw hole courteously pre-cross-threaded for me so just getting the screw out was a whore of a chore.
-The aluminum (or pot possibly metal) that the body of the level was made of was so soft that I was able to just force the screw in and it seems to have re-cut the threads well enough to hold.
+The aluminum (or pot metal) that the body of the level was made of was so soft that I was able to just force the screw in and it seems to have re-cut the threads well enough to hold.
 Soft but not brittle I guess.
 Lucky me.
 Still, in the end it is a level and I was able to successfully install it and to use it from behind the rifle so, full points there.

 The throw lever would be excellent on a scope that didn’t have the power ring doped down with 30ftlbs of minimum turning torque.
-Since the power ring does need a just STUPID amount of turning torque, the throw lever really needs to be about 10 inches longer.
+Since the power ring does need a simple STUPID high amount of turning torque, the throw lever really needs to be about 10 inches longer.
 Seriously.
-No joking.
+Not joking.
 Even with the throw lever, trying to change magnification quickly like one might do in a PRS stage was simply not possible and trying to accomplish it with increasing force levels was seriously painful.
 I soon found out that there’s no amount of force you can apply to the power ring to make it turn much faster than super slow.
-It’s from here on out that things start going uniformly cockeyed.
+It’s from here on out that things start going uniformly sideways.

-Beyond the milkiness I got wicked amounts of color separation, meaning that they probably didn’t use apochromatically corrected lenses and if they did, the correction is incomplete to say the least.
+Beyond the milkiness I got wicked amounts of color separation, meaning that they probably didn’t use apochromatically corrected lenses and if they did, the correction is not correct to say the least.
 In addition to that, the parallax knob that should focus the image simply would not do that to any distant target.
 Close and mid-range was not a problem to focus the target on but after about 800 yards I found it simply impossible to get focus that would allow me to resolve 3-inch wide bullet splash marks against the otherwise white painted steel.
 Pathetic!
 Utterly pathetic.
-I got radically better performance from an SWFA 16×42 looking at the same target on the same day and that scope is not exactly the kitties titties of resolution.
+I got radically better performance from an SWFA 16×42 looking at the same target on the same day and that scope is not exactly the kitties titties of resolution awesomeness.
 Even a Nikon P223 was dramatically superior in optical clarity.
 NOTE: I put a bullet through that Nikon the same day I wrung out the Arken so that should tell you about what I think of the Arken SH4.
-This Arken SH4 is basically what you get when you send $400 to China and ask them to provide you with a little surprise buttsex.
+This Arken SH4 is basically what you get when you send $400 to China and ask them to provide you with a little surprise butt sex.
 Doing one or the other probably won’t have the same effect.
 You have to do both at the same time for the full effect.

 The eye box on the Arken SH4 is very tight even at low magnifications.
-Tight eye boxes make a scope harder to use when things aren’t otherwise perfect.
+Tight eye boxes make a scope harder than necessary to use when things aren’t otherwise perfect.
 It wasn’t brutally tight like I’ve seen on some scopes and it didn’t feel ‘weird’ in the eye like Athlon Ares ETR’s did.
 It’s just really tight.
 Tight enough to be irritating but not to make it unusable, unlike the glass itself.

 Ring torque limits are helpfully printed on the scope body.
 It said 18inlbs so I did not exceed that.
 The tree reticle they offer is great at high magnification but it is essentially invisible at low magnification.
 The idea behind very fine reticle lines is one that says the user might bias toward high magnification use cases and that’d be fine if the scope was at all usable at high magnifications.
 However, in the middle range where it was possible to get ok focus, the reticle was so thin that it was easily lost against the background and doing holdover and holdoff with a reticle like that was much more difficult than it should have been.